Building Rogue From Source

 System Install

-Make sure you have permission to install into the /usr/local/ directory, if not use sudo.
+Make sure you have permission to install into /usr/local.
+If not, use

 $ git clone https://github.com/slaclab/rogue.git